kesh-lang/kesh/examples.md

 #### Object types

-An object type may also be used as a prototype, as it is both a type definition and a plain object.
+An object type may also be used as a prototype, as it is both a type definition and an actual object.

 ```lua
 #primate: [